telerik/xaml-docs/controls/radgridview/export/how-to/export-header.md

 __PROBLEM__

-Sometimes __custom headers__ for the columns are used.
-When __exporting__ the RadGridView, the actual text in the custom header is not exported the right way.
+When exporting __RadGridView__ and you have defined __custom headers__ for some columns, the actual text within the custom header is not exported correctly unless you explicitly define the value.

 __CAUSE__